alejandrobernardis/python-resources/doc/containers.md

 * Docker Machine
 * Jenkins

-[read more][5]
+...[read more][5]

 ### Docker Compose

 https://docs.docker.com/compose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
-To learn more about all the features of Compose, see [the list of features][4].... [read more][2]
+To learn more about all the features of Compose, see [the list of features][4]... [read more][2]

 ### Registry